juanpablobermudez/bermudez.github.io/_pages/about.md

             <li> Also March 2024 - I will be a lecturer in the <a href="https://www.ozsw.nl/activity/the-ethics-of-influence/" target="_blank"> Ethics of Influence summer school</a> organised by Michael Klenk at TU Delft!</li>
             <li> March 2024 - I will be co-editing a special issue of Synthese on the philosophy of effort with Malte Hendrickx and Olivier Massin!</li>
             <li> February 2024 - The paper “The whole is larger than the sum of its parts: additive effects of SMS nudge bundles”, coauthored with S. Barbosa, is <a href="https://www.frontiersin.org/journals/communication/articles/10.3389/fcomm.2024.1298607/full?utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field&journalName=Frontiers_in_Communication&id=1298607" target="_blank"> out now open access</a> at Frontiers in Communication.
 My first paper doing some real nudging!</li>
-            <li> January 2024 - Our research on the folk vs. scientific conceptions of self-control was highlighted in a <a href="https://www.sciencenews.org/article/self-control-willpower-psychology" target="_blank"> New Scientist article</a>. </li>
         </ul>

         <p style="text-align: center; margin-top: 20px;">